Node-RED IP Camera Integration

 - Viewtron Python SDK — Python SDK for direct camera API access

-- License Plate Recognition — LPR application guide
+- License Plate Recognition — LPR application guide with plate database API

 - Human Detection — person and vehicle detection events